NREL/WaterTAP3/watertap3/docs/source/unit_models/coag_and_floc.rst

 Unit Parameters
 --------------------

-The coagulation/flocculation has two parameters:
+The coagulation/flocculation module has two parameters:

 * ``"alum_dose"`` - alum dose for the unit [mg/L]